diambra/docs/content/handsOnReinforcementLearning/rayRlLib/_index.en.md

 pip install diambra-arena[ray-rllib]
 ```

 This should be enough to prepare your system to execute the following examples.
-You can refer to the official <a href="https://docs.ray.io/en/latest/rllib/index.html" target="_blank">Ray RLlib documentation</a> for specific needs.
+You can refer to the official <a href="https://docs.ray.io/en/latest/rllib/index.html" target="_blank">Ray RLlib documentation</a> or reach out on our <a href="https://discord.gg/tFDS2UN5sv" target="_blank">Discord server</a> for specific needs.

 All the examples presented below are available here: <a href="https://github.com/diambra/agents/tree/main/ray_rllib" target="_blank">DIAMBRA Agents - Ray RLlib</a>.
+They have been created following the high level approach found on <a href="https://docs.ray.io/en/latest/rllib/rllib-examples.html" target="_blank">Ray RLlib examples</a> page and their related <a href="https://github.com/ray-project/ray/tree/master/rllib/examples" target="_blank">repository collection</a>, thus allowing to easily extend them and to understand how they interface with the different components.

 ### Basic